Natural Gas Vehicles

 Dedicated NGVs only have one fuel tank, so they aren't as heavy as bi-fuel NGVs and can offer more cargo capacity.
 The driving range of NGVs is generally less than that of comparable conventional vehicles because of the lower energy density of natural gas.
 Extra storage tanks can increase range, but the additional weight may displace cargo capacity.

 Light-duty natural gas vehicles work much like gasoline-powered vehicles with spark-ignited engines.
 The schematic at the right shows the basic CNG fuel system components.

-A CNG fuel system transfers high-pressure natural gas from the storage tank to the engine while reducing the pressure of the gas to the operating pressure of the engine's fuel-management system.
-The natural gas is injected into the engine intake air stream the same way gasoline is injected into a gasoline-fueled engine.
-The engine functions the same way as a gasoline engine: The fuel-air mixture is compressed and ignited by a spark plug and the expanding gases produce rotational forces that propel the vehicle.
+A CNG fuel system transfers high-pressure natural gas from the storage tank to the engine.
+The pressure is reduced to a level compatible with the engine fuel management system.
+The engine functions the same way as a gasoline engine: The fuel-air mixture is compressed and ignited by a spark plug.

 Many heavy-duty vehicles use spark-ignited natural gas systems, but other systems exist as well.
-High-pressure direct injection engines burn natural gas in a compression-ignition (diesel) cycle, where a small amount of diesel fuel is injected in addition to the natural gas to facilitate ignition.
+High-pressure direct injection engines burn natural gas in a compression-ignition (diesel) cycle, where a small amount of diesel fuel, known as pilot injection, is injected in addition to the natural gas to facilitate ignition.
 Heavy-duty engines can also burn diesel and natural gas in a dual-fuel system.